-The risk identification process is performed through the quarterly update of the Quarterly Risk Dashboard (QRD), the Operational Risk Events Database (ORED), the annual Internal Control System (ICS) assessment, as well as the annual Own Risk and Solvency Assessment (ORSA).
-In addition, risk identification is facilitated by the collection of other reports e.g. fraud case investigations, audit findings, regulatory findings, and ad-hoc risk assessments.
+The risk identification process is facilitated through the Risk Inventory, quarterly update of the Quarterly Risk Dashboard (QRD), the Operational Risk Events Database (ORED), the Internal Control System (ICS) and annual assessment, as well as the annual Own Risk and Solvency Assessment (ORSA).
+In addition, risk identification is facilitated by an ad-hoc risk reporting process and the collection of other reports e.g. fraud case investigations, audit findings, regulatory findings, and ad-hoc risk assessments.